mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - The user reads the instructions in the 'Link Table' dialog and understands that the tables will be linked by setting up a foreign key constraint.
 They also understand that manual configuration is available.
 - The user selects the table they wish to link to.
 - The user answers 'yes' or 'no' to the questions presented.
 The answers will determine the location of the foreign key or whether a new table needs to be created

   - Answering 'yes' to both questions will set up a mapping table with foreign key columns for both tables, creating a many-to-many relationship
   - Answering 'yes' to any of the questions and 'no' to the other will set up a foreign key column in the appropriate table, creating a one-to-many relationship.
 The column is added to the table on the 'many' side of the relationship.

 - Once questions are answered,  a summary of the system's changes is displayed in a section titled 'Under the Hood.'
 - Before creating the link, the user will have the chance to rename the new columns or tables.
+Invalid column or table names should display an inline warning and prevent saving.

 ### Manually from the 'Table Constraints' settings